Mewmp55/DADS7202HW02/README.md

 ---

-## **Dissussion**
+## **Discussion**

 1. The default step in both models' pre-train model is high; therefore we reduce it into a range of 1,000 - 10,000 steps.
-For The SSD ResNet101 (RetinaNet101) model, we start at 2,000 steps and increase to 5,000 and 10,000 steps, respectively.
-And for the Faster_R-CNN-ResNet50_V1 model, beginning with 1,000 steps and 2,000 steps, the outcome while inferencing the models can imply that the Faster_R-CNN-ResNet50_V1 model is better than SSD ResNet101 (RetinaNet101) model.
+For the SSD ResNet101 V1 FPN 640x640 (RetinaNet101) model, we start at 2,000 steps and increase to 5,000 and 10,000 steps, respectively.
+And for the Faster R-CNN ResNet50 V1 640x640 model, beginning with 1,000 steps and 2,000 steps, the outcome while inferencing the models can imply that the Faster R-CNN ResNet50 V1 640x640 model is better than SSD ResNet101 V1 FPN 640x640 (RetinaNet101) model.
 2. For fine-tuning models.
 Overview: We tune some basic parameters as described above, but in the advanced configuration process, we use the default from the pre-train model as a loss function setting.
 3. To boost the performance of models, we can add more images to the training dataset.
 The result from our dataset used in this project is immensely satisfying.
 4. We found the out-of-memory problem on GPU tesla t4 by using the model default setting, so we adjust the smaller batch size to 8.